OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/app-service-web/app-service-vnet-integration-powershell.md

         }

         Write-Host
-        $vnet = PromptCustom "Select a VNET to integrate with" $vnets $vnetNames
+        $vnet = PromptCustom "Select a VNET toointegrate with" $vnets $vnetNames

-        # We need to check if this VNET is able to be joined to a App, based on following criteria
+        # We need toocheck if this VNET is able toobe joined tooa App, based on following criteria
             # If there is no gateway, we can create one.
             # If there is a gateway:
                 # It must be of type Vpn
                 # It must be of VpnType RouteBased
-                # If it doesn't have the right certificate, we will need to add it.
+                # If it doesn't have hello right certificate, we will need tooadd it.
-                # If it doesn't have a point-to-site range, we will need to add it.
+                # If it doesn't have a point-to-site range, we will need tooadd it.

         $gatewaySubnet = $vnet.Subnets | Where-Object { $_.Name -eq "GatewaySubnet" }

         if($gatewaySubnet -eq $null -or $gatewaySubnet.IpConfigurations -eq $null -or $gatewaySubnet.IpConfigurations.Count -eq 0)
         {
             $ErrorActionPreference = "Continue";
             # There is no gateway.
-We need to create one.
+We need toocreate one.
             Write-Host "This Virtual Network has no gateway.
-I will need to create one."
+I will need toocreate one."

             $vnetName = $vnet.Name
             $vnetGatewayName="$($vnetName)-gateway"